jsc604/Jungle-rails/README.md

 In short, Jungle is a simple and high-quality e-commerce platform that provides a seamless and engaging shopping experience for customers and a powerful set of tools for administrators.

-Below is a demonstration of how the site works and some screen shots:
+Below is a demonstration of how the site works and some screen shots

-User Login and checkout
+User Login and checkout:

 ![GIF checkout](https://github.com/jsc604/Jungle-rails/blob/master/docs/admin.gif?raw=true)

-Admin Dashboard
+Admin Dashboard:

 ![Admin dashboard](https://github.com/jsc604/Jungle-rails/blob/master/docs/admin.gif?raw=true)